davidkdickson/basicdbg/README.md

 ## TODO
 - better handling of start address
-- automatically start and main
+- automatically start at main